Pediatric Orthopedic Surgeons treating a Neuropathic Gait i

 Choosing Medical City Children’s Orthopedics and Spine Specialists

 Always consult with your doctor if your child begins to walk differently.
-If you come to one of our Medical City Children’s Orthopedics & Spine Specialists offices in Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX our pediatric orthopedic doctors will examine your child and recommend the best treatment options available.
+If you come to one of our Medical City Children’s Orthopedics & Spine Specialists offices in Dallas, Arlington, Flower Mound, Frisco, and McKinney, TX, our pediatric orthopedic doctors will examine your child and recommend the best treatment options available.

 As previously mentioned, our doctors at the Medical City Children’s Orthopedics and Spine Specialists will examine your child.
 By doing so, they will determine and understand the reasons for the unusual gait.
 At that point, the doctor will prepare an individualized treatment plan for your child if he finds the cause of the unusual gait.
 Finally, the doctor will devise and formulate a plan and strategy — using the latest technology and treatments — to provide the very best methods to assist the child’s mobility.